SAP/ui5-webcomponents/docs/5-development/04-understanding-hbs-templates.md

 Style maps are an easy and useful tool to apply multiple styles to an element dynamically.

-In order to use a style map in your `.hbs` template you must bind a `styles` property (or as in the next example, a getter called `styles`):
+In order to use a style map in your `.hbs` template you must bind a `styles` property (or as in the next example, a getter called `styles`).
+Any binding to a `styles` object on a `style` attribute will be treated as a style map.

 In `Demo.js`: